What Is International Arbitration

 What Is Arbitration?

-Arbitration one of the processes of alternative dispute resolution; that is, it is used instead of litigation (going to court).
+Arbitration one of the processes of alternative dispute resolution; that is, it is used instead of litigation (going to court) to resolve disputes.
 Arbitration can be optional, but more and more contracts include a mandatory arbitration clause, requiring that arbitration is to be used in disputes.

 In arbitration, both parties agree upon an arbitrator who hears both sides of the case and issues a decision.
 Unlike mediation, the decision of the arbitrator is binding on the parties.